GenTracer

 Long Island National Cemetery, Farmingdale, Nassau County, NY

-St. Peter's Cemetery, Glove Road, Staten Island, Richmond County, NY
+St. Peter's Cemetery, Glove Road, Staten Island, Richmond County, NY, a Catholic facility.

 Woodlawn National cemetery, Emira and Chemung Counties, NY